mikepartelow/chesspy/README.md

 ## Focuses

 - TDD: Test Driven Development
 - FGDD: Famous Game Driven Development.
-Use games like Game Of The Century and The Immortal Game to drive TDD.
+Use games like Game Of The Century and The Immortal Game to reveal necessary tests for TDD.
 - Prefer stdlib over rolling my own.
 - Prefer rolling my own over 3rd party libs - point is to learn and explore.